supabase/wrappers/docs/airtable.md

 [Airtable](https://www.airtable.com) is an easy-to-use online platform for creating and sharing relational databases.

-The Airtable Wrapper is allows you to read data from your Airtable bases/tables from within your Postgres database.
+The Airtable Wrapper allows you to read data from your Airtable bases/tables within your Postgres database.

 ## Preparation